software-assignments-spring2021/spring-2019-organizer/README.md

    4. First run our server:
       1. from commandline, do `cd server`
       2. install dependencies by `npm install`.
-      3. **if you want to use our crawler function, you need to install Google Chrome and [chrome driver](https://sites.google.com/a/chromium.org/chromedriver/downloads).
-Once you have download the chrome driver you have to set the path for execution by doing the following things**:
+      3. **To use our crawler function, you need to install Google Chrome and [chrome driver](https://sites.google.com/a/chromium.org/chromedriver/downloads).
+Please find the appropriate version of driver to download (find by Chrome -> About Google Chrome) for your own Chrome.
+Unzip the downloaded file to get an executable and move the executable under the same directory as where your python is installed by doing the following**:
-         1. Find your python script path by typing `which python` and then you might get an output like `/usr/local/bin/python3`
+         1. Find your path to where your python is installed by typing in your shell `which python`.
+You might get an output like `/usr/local/bin/python3` or `/anaconda3/bin/python`.
-         2. Unzip your chrome driver and put this file under `/usr/local/bin/` and then go to your project directory `your-path/organizer/server` do `pip install -r requirements.txt`
+         2. Put the executable under the same directory as python (e.g. `/usr/local/bin/`) and then go to your project directory `your-path/organizer/server` do `pip install -r requirements.txt`
          3. run the server: go to src directory (`cd src`) and run `node app.js`.
    5. Open another terminal to run the front-end react application:
       1. go to the client directory (path/to/organizer/client)